kl1nton/1_Applied_Basic_Science/3_Pathology.md

     D. Chemical injury
     E. Hypoxic injury

+#### Answer: C. Direct endothelial injury - ?

 ### Q3.26
-Report of a biopsy specimen sent to the histopathology laboratory came back claiming ‘no granuloma seen’.
+Report of a biopsy specimen sent to the histopathology laboratory came back claiming 'no granuloma seen'.
 The patient is most likely to have which of the following conditions?

     A. Lepromatous leprosy
     B. Tuberculosis (TB)